joinpursuit/AC3.2-Journey/README.md

     }
     Within that function you will want to perform any code that is dependent on the data that has now been passed to the VC.

+## Annie

+During our group project, I learned about Core Location.
+This framework determines the current latitude and longitude of a device.
+It uses the available hardware to determine the user’s position and heading.
+Apps use location data for a variety of purposes ranging from turn by turn navigation to finding local business services, the location data is retrieved through the classes of this framework.

+Then we use the classes and protocols in this framework to configure and schedule the delivery of location and heading events.
+Core Location conforms to a CLLocationManagerDelegate protocol, it defines the methods used to receive location and sends the location data back to the delegate CLLocationManager object.
+We can also use it to define geographic regions and monitor when the user crosses the boundaries of those regions.
+In iOS, we can define a region around Bluetooth low-energy beacon regions.

+Standard location service: (In this case, we want to load user’s initial location at app launch to display nearby businesses)

+In the info.plist you will have to add NSLocationAlwaysUsageDescription and a custom alert message like, ex App needs location service.

+import CoreLocation

+//Conforms to delegate method
+        self.locationManger.delegate = self
+ //Gets user most accurate location
+        self.locationManger.desiredAccuracy = kCLLocationAccuracyBest
+//Only use location services when app is in the foreground
+        self.locationManger.requestWhenInUseAuthorization()
+//Starts looking for location
+        self.locationManger.startUpdatingLocation()